MicrosoftDocs/defender-docs/defender-endpoint/manage-maintain-mde-guide.md

 # Manage behavior safely in your organization with exclusions, indicators, and other techniques

-This article will help you better understand:

-- Microsoft's safe deployment practices for Defender for Endpoint: Microsoft follows safe deployment practices that minimize the risk of updates having an unexpected impact.
-- Recommended additional safe deployment practices customers can put in place: For example, configuring gradual rollout controls.
-- Defender for Endpoint capabilities that will help you safeguard and manage your environment and maintain productivity.

-- Microsoft's safe deployment practices for Defender for Endpoint: Microsoft follows safe deployment practices that minimize the risk of updates having an unexpected impact.
-- Recommended additional safe deployment practices customers can put in place: For example, configuring gradual rollout controls.
-- Defender for Endpoint capabilities that will help you safeguard and manage your environment and maintain productivity.
+This article will help you better understand the Microsoft Defender for Endpoint capabilities that will help you safeguard and manage your environment and maintain productivity.

-## Enable/disable capabilities to keep you organization secure and operational

-✅ **Task: Configure Antivirus (AV) and malware protection**

-✅ **Task: Configure baseline policies**

-✅ **Task: Manage behavior with exclusions, indicators, and other techniques**

 Defender for Endpoint allow customers to be safe from threats while remaining productive but occasionally, unwanted behaviors may occur.
 Sometimes files, folders, or processes that aren't actually a threat can be detected as malicious by Defender for Endpoint or Microsoft Defender Antivirus.
 These entities can be blocked or sent to quarantine, even though they're not really a threat.